If it's a record or a tape and I can play it - it's suitable.

 If the clicks or crackle are surrounded by enough clean audio, the results

-As a general rule, the cleaner the recorded note, the harder to fix a
+As a general rule, the more 'pure' the recorded note (for example a piano note), the harder it is to fix a

 big click.
 If it's hidden in lots of other stuff, results can be 'invisible'.